mondeja/project-config/docs/reference/plugins.rst

 Check that the files do not include certain content.

-Accepts an array of strings as the contents to exclude or an array of arrays with the content to exclude and the fixer query as two strings.
+Accept an array of strings as the contents to exclude or an array of arrays with the content to exclude and the fixer query as two strings.